finm-32900/textbook/README.md

 - **Textbook:** The text for the course will be published incrementally here: https://finm-32900.github.io/

-**NOTE:** Due to the holiday on January 15, a makeup class on Zoom with be held on Saturday, Jan 13.
+**NOTE:** Due to the holiday on January 20, a makeup class will be scheduled.
+This is also TBD.

 ### Assignments

-- Assignments must be submitted via GitHub before 3 pm on Mondays.
-Each assignment will be distributed on a Monday, and will be due the following Monday.
-Assignments are automatically graded via the autograder on GitHub Classroom and solutions will be released shortly after.
+- Assignments must be submitted via GitHub before 6 pm on Fridays.
+Each assignment will be distributed on a Monday, and will be due the on the Friday of the following week (11 days later).
+- Assignments are automatically graded via the autograder on GitHub Classroom and solutions will be released shortly after.
 This means that the due date is strict.
 Late assignments will not be accepted.
 - Each student is to individually submit their assignment (unless otherwise specified).
-Students may work in groups, but students are not allowed to copy each other's code.
+Students are encouraged to work in groups, but students are not allowed to copy each other's code.
 Each student must write their own solutions individually.
 - After assignments are graded, solutions will be posted in separate GitHub repos, found here: https://github.com/finm-32900

 ### Final Project

-In lieu of a final exam, students will be organized into groups of 4 and will each complete a course project.
+In lieu of a final exam, students will be organized into groups of 2 (pairs) and will each complete a course project.
 Each group will present their completed project to the instructor at the end of the course.
 These presentations will be scheduled individually.

 ## Assessment